 awarded the GREMI grant; a full scholarship to the program sponsored by GEMC Publishers.
 She then had the opportunity of performing the solo piece she submitted for the grant application, La Tarara by Juan Carlos Lax Santa, twice over the course of the festival.
 She was the first Wind Academy participant and the only American that year to win the scholarship.
 While attending the Academy, she studied with Scott Brubaker of the Metropolitan Opera.

-Rebecca is a horn player for Opera Italiana in NYC; a concert celebrating Italian Opera works, held in Central Park midsummer in both 2018, 2019 and 2021 She played assistant horn for Scott Brubaker in 2018, fourth horn in 2019, and second horn in 2021.
-Rebecca is currently second horn with the Fairfield County Chorale based in Norwalk, CT and was guest Principal horn for Bravura Philharmonic based in West Windsor, NJ in March of 2023.
+Rebecca is a horn player for Opera Italiana in NYC; a concert celebrating Italian Opera works, held in Central Park midsummer in both 2018, 2019 and 2021 She played assistant horn for Scott Brubaker in 2018, fourth horn in 2019, and second horn in 2021 and 2022.
+Rebecca is formerly second horn with the Fairfield County Chorale based in Norwalk, CT and was guest Principal horn for Bravura Philharmonic based in West Windsor, NJ in March of 2023.

 As an advocate for musician's health, Rebecca has her own blog entitled, Mind Over Practice: Integrated Perspectives on Health and Performance.
 Her blog addresses topics that range from Performance Anxiety management, to how to schedule productive practice sessions.
 She emphasizes the importance of prioritizing our health, mind, and general well-being as artists to then later enhance our performance abilities.
 She also holds a certificate in Essentials of Performing Arts Medicine from the Performing Arts Medicine Associate (PAMA) in conjunction with the American College of Sports Medicine.
-Rebecca is also an active member of PAMA.
+Rebecca is also a former member of PAMA.
 Additionally, Rebecca recently gave a masterclass on Performance Anxiety at the 2020 Urubrass Festival, a masterclass for Echo: Musicians Connect on How to Uncover Your Artistic Confidence in October, 2020 and a talk on Mental Health and Disabilities in the Arts through Odyssey in March, 2021.